How do you decipher an ancient Egyptian object? What can they tell us about what life was like for ancient Egyptian people?

 Format of the session

-This is available as a museum-teacher led, on-site session.
+This is available as a museum-educator led, on-site session.
 Sessions must be booked in advance.

 Museum led on site session